Amphora

 Some amphorae are unfinished on the inside, allowing greater micro-oxygenation, while others are coated with a resin or food-grade varnish to limit their porosity.

-The ecological benefits of amphoras
+The ecological benefits of amphorae

 Amphoras, made from natural materials such as clay, are part of a sustainable approach that respects the environment.
 They require less energy to produce than stainless steel or concrete vats, and their longevity makes them a sustainable investment for winegrowers.

-Care and maintenance
+Points to watch and maintenance

 • Fragility : Although robust, amphoras are more vulnerable to impact than other types of vat.